TheSpaghettiDetective/obico-server/website/docs/server-guides/advanced/firewall-guides.md

 6. Add Docker to the list of allowed applications.

 7. Ta-da!
-The Spaghetti Detective can now talk with other computers/octopies in the network
+Your Obico Server can now talk with other computers/octopies in the network

 ## Linux